 Let me repeat: if you're a tech worker, this should give you pause.

-Meanwhile I'm one of the few people who caution that AI is more than just creating AI models or using GPUs.
+Meanwhile I'm one of the few people who continues to caution that AI is more than just creating AI models or using GPUs.
 It actually involves heavy resource use.
 For instance, Robert Friedland highlights a recent example of this by breaking down some of the minerals used in a data center.
 For the record, that video says nothing of the water demand, which these data centers will use in large volumes (some populations are pushing back on this for this reason).

-This last paragraph highlights why I shared with friends and family Kitco's interview with Dr. Kaplan.
+(This last paragraph highlights why I shared with friends and family Kitco's interview with Dr. Kaplan.
 My main point to them was not about guessing the price of things, as I don't care.
 It was that his interview fundamentally highlights that we've underinvested in the physical world and that what we'll see in the physical world is actually a correction.
-So when he says "We'll look back on $3,000 gold as a gift" consider this viewpoint in the context of a society that underinvests in something it desperately needs in the future and only an upward correction helps alleviate this over time.
+So when he says "We'll look back on $3,000 gold as a gift" consider this viewpoint in the context of a society that underinvests in something it desperately needs in the future and only an upward correction helps alleviate this over time.)

 The New Internet Contributions